 Burns are some of the most devastating and painful injuries to recover from.
 The physical and emotional scars left behind can completely upend your life.
-These accidents can also cause irreversible and widespread damage to personal property, adding insult to injury.
+These accidents can also cause irreversible and widespread damage to personal property.

-If you or a loved one have been victimized by a fire or explosion in the New York City area, you may be entitled to compensation.
-Although you may want to go through it alone in hopes of securing a larger settlement, it will likely be best to hire a quality attorney to represent you.
-Shulman & Hill’s expert fire and explosion lawyers can be a huge help.
-Our team of lawyers has a vast wealth of experience that allows them to easily navigate the legal world for you while you rest and recover.
+If you or a loved one have suffered losses related to a fire or explosion in the New York City area, you may be entitled to compensation.
+Shulman & Hill’s expert fire and explosion lawyers have the experience and expertise to guide your case to the best potential outcome.
+Our team of lawyers has a vast wealth of experience that allows them to easily navigate each step of the litigation process on your behalf while you rest and recover.

 There are plenty of ways that an explosion can occur.
-However, these causes are usually due to human error or negligence rather than chance.
+Often, these causes are due to human error or negligence.
 Most explosions happen in workplaces—typically in the oil, gas, mining, and construction industries.
-Any company that handles chemicals is also at risk.
-This is especially true if said company does not follow fire safety guidelines.
+Any industry that handles chemicals is also at risk.
+This is especially true if a company does not follow fire safety guidelines.

 - Not storing chemicals properly